Synchrony Conference Workshop 2023 – Program

 Relevance for Attachment & Caregiving

-PRELIMINARY Program fNIRS Hyperscanning Workshop – Thursday, May 25
+Program fNIRS Hyperscanning Workshop – Thursday, May 25

 The fNIRS Hyperscanning Workshop will take place in Room 1.703 in the Department of Psychology located on Square 1 (main entrance on 3rd floor).
 Please check the Travel & Accommodation page for more detailed information.